 - Drag Cartoons #27 (May 1966): Adam West / Burt Ward Batman and Robin cover.

 - House of Horror #1 (1978): A rare Warren magazine that was published to secure a copyright.
 Only 400-500 copies were produced.

 - Island Magazine (October 1983): First Madonna cover.

 - Nomenus Quarterly: This had an extreme low print run.
 Magazine by Erik Madigan Heck with a cover price well over $2,000 US.

 Key Tip for Collecting Magazines

-Searching for old magazines on the internet is one of the best ways to discover those that are truly collectible to you.
-I love magazines with unique covers, so I did searches such as "cool magazine covers from the 1970s" and such.
-You have to put a time period or you're likely to get only newer magazines in your search results.
+Searching for old magazines on the internet is one of the best ways to discover new ones or find older ones.
+I love magazines with unique covers, so I did searches such as "cool magazine covers from the 1970s" and "80's sports magazines".
+The key thing to remember is to put a time period or you're likely to get only newer magazines in your search results.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.